ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_service.rst

       mode:
         description:
-          - Sets one of three modes for managing the object
+          - Sets one of three modes for managing the object.
         choices: ['add', 'set', 'delete']
         default: add
         required: false

       object_type:
         description:
-          - Tells module if we are adding a custom service, category, or group
+          - Tells module if we are adding a custom service, category, or group.
         choices: ['custom', 'group', 'category']
         required: false